Streptococcal infections are any type of infection caused by the streptococcus ("strep") group of bacteria.

 - an unusually fast or slow heart rate

 In some cases, a baby can pick up a strep B infection a few weeks or months after birth.
 It's not known exactly why this happens, but it's not related to infection during birth.
-Symptoms of a late-onset group B strep infection can include a fever, poor feeding, vomiting, and reduced consciousness.
+Symptoms of a late-onset group B strep infection can include a fever, poor feeding, vomiting and reduced consciousness.

 You should seek immediate medical advice if you think your baby may have a group B strep infection.

-Preventing and treating strep B infections
+Preventing and treating strep B infections in babies

 It's possible to reduce the chances of a baby becoming infected with strep B by identifying cases where there is a risk of the bacteria being passed from a mother to their child and giving the mother antibiotics directly into a vein (intravenously) during labour.